Ants - unwanted visitorsSigns - Ants all over the place, possibly mounds of loose soil in the middle of lawns or around low growing plants.

 Ants build nests which in the lawn can interfere with mowing (but not if you mow as regularly as you should - see the ants as a natural clock reminding you) in containers they can loosen the compost and cause it to fall out of the bottom.
 Nests can also build up around low growing plants, using the foliage like scaffolding, which can bury small plants and look unsightly.

-Ants also generate a lot of distaste, particularly as they troop across your kitchen work surfaces looking for the sugar bowl.
+Ants also generate a lot of distaste, particularly if they troop across your kitchen work surfaces looking for the sugar bowl.

-Ants in the compost heap- a common occurrence, stop being a wuss.
-Distribute the compost heap in the normal way and the ants will disperse and probably be eaten by the birds - particularly the queens or flying ants which are particularly juicy.
-Leave the top open if you do this for a few hours while you retreat elsewhere and the neighbourhood birds will come to investigate and leave somewhat plumper.
+Ants in the compost heap- a common occurrence, distribute the compost heap in the normal way and the ants will disperse and probably be eaten by the birds - particularly the queens or flying ants which are particularly juicy.
+If you don't like the idea of doing this, leave the top open for a few hours first while you retreat elsewhere and the neighbourhood birds will come to investigate and leave somewhat plumper.

 Flying ants- a wonder of nature, I never understand why people get worked up about these.
 It's the next generation of ants being distributed away from the nest.
 The idea is that they leave, that's what they want to do.
-If it really upsets you, go inside and watch a movie instead, and get a take-away.
-Next time you look it'll be fine.
+If it really upsets you, go inside and do something else instead, next time you look it'll be fine.